AbdullahToumeh/r10/README.md

 - Used React Native to build cross-platform functionality, and utilizes the Platform module to account for the differences in iOS and Android.
 - Used Apollo Client and GraphQL to fetch the session data.
 - Used Realm as a database to store favourites data.
-- Used the Animate module built in react nature for animations on the About screen.
+- Used the Animate module built in react native for animations on the About screen.
 - Used Redux for state management for favourites.

 ## Installation & Set Up

 `$ npm install`

 For iOS: (simulator is optional)
 `$ react-native run-ios --simulator="iPhone SE"`

 For Android:
+Start the simulator of your choosing
 `$ react-native run-android`